 Consult our guide to managing auto insurance during these uncertain times.

 Lockdown orders due to the coronavirus pandemic have led to dramatic mileage decreases for many drivers.
 What does this mean for auto insurance and consumers' coverage needs?
-Insurance companies are navigating the tricky questions raised by the social and economic disruption brought about by COVID-19.
+Car insurance companies are navigating the tricky questions raised by the social and economic disruption brought about by COVID-19.
 The companies' decisions and policy changes during this unprecedented period could have an impact on policyholders' pockets.

 In our guide to car insurance and coronavirus, we’ll explore the implications of this worldwide pandemic on the car insurance industry and what it means for you as an insurance customer.
 We will cover common questions related to maintaining coverage and saving money, along with details on the financial assistance and payment forgiveness insurance companies are offering.